yanzhang22010/Final-Project_Coding3/README.md

 #### 4. Model Evaluation Method:
 The Fréchet Inception Distance (FID) is used for model evaluation.
 More information about FID can be found at: https://torch-fidelity.readthedocs.io/en/latest/usage_api.html

-## Chapter 2: Generating Images with fastai
+## Chapter 2: Generating Images with Fastai

 #### 1. Library Import:
-Import the necessary libraries, including fastai and other related dependencies.
+Import the necessary libraries, including Fastai and other related dependencies.

 #### 2. Dataset Import:
-Use the methods provided by fastai to import the images.
+Use the methods provided by Fastai to import the images.

 #### 3. Image Visualization:
 Randomly display nine existing butterfly images.